Form 15CA & 15CB Guide for NRIs, OCIs And Foreign Citizens

 - Download both and give them to your bank.

-So, Form 15CB comes first, then Form 15CA is filed based on it.
+So, 15CB certificate comes first, then Form 15CA is filed based on it.

 Very Simple Rule to Remember